exercism/python/CONTRIBUTING.md

 This repo holds all the instructions, tests, code, & support files for Python *exercises* currently under development or implemented & available for students.

  🌟 &nbsp;&nbsp;Track exercises support Python `3.8`.
- 🌟 &nbsp;&nbsp;Track tooling (_test runner_,_represter_, and _analyzer_, _CI_) runs on Python `3.9`.
+ 🌟 &nbsp;&nbsp;Track tooling (_test-runner, representer, analyzer, and Continuous Integration_) runs on Python `3.9`.

-Exercises are grouped into **concept** exercises which teach the [Python syllabus][python-syllabus], and **practice** exercises, which are unlocked by progressing in the syllabus tree.
+Exercises are grouped into **concept** exercises which teach the [Python syllabus][python-syllabus], and **practice** exercises, which are unlocked by progressing in the syllabus tree &nbsp;🌴 &nbsp;.
 Concept exercises are constrained to a small set of language or syntax features.
 Practice exercises are open-ended, and can be used to practice concepts learned, try out new techniques, and _play_.
 These two exercise groupings can be found in the track [config.json][config-json], and under the `python/exercises` directory.

 <br>